AugurProject/augur-core/README.md

 	  if(sha(block.prevhash+block.coinbase+block.timestamp+nonce) mod 2^32<prob):
 	   	you got picked / won the rng!
 	# max number of owners in a branch of rep. issues w/ sending rep etc
-	# zeroing of array values
+	# zeroing of array values (e.g. people in the rep index after they have 0 rep left)
 	# consensus bond mechanism cheaper
 	# possibly enable people to choose their own resolution scripts